 • Use your bill: Use meter readings and costs from your bills

 • Use half-hourly data (preferred): The more granular your data, the easier it will be to identify where and when you are using energy.
-Most businesses should now be able to access half-hourly electricity data from their supplier (from December 2022, there will be a legal requirement on your supplier to provide half-hourly electricity data and hourly gas data, so contact your supplier if you don’t have access to this information yet)
+Most businesses should now be able to access half-hourly electricity data from their supplier (there is a legal requirement on your supplier to provide half-hourly electricity data and hourly gas data, so contact your supplier if you don’t have access to this information yet).

 Tracking your energy use over time in a visible format will help you to spot anomalies in consumption.
 These anomalies should be your first go-to target for saving energy because they are likely signs that energy is being consumed wastefully or equipment is being left on accidentally.